-- Voluntary respirator use is permitted where the exposure is below the action level limits. - Where the company chooses not to provide a respirator the employee is permitted to furnish and use their own. - Voluntary respirator use will not be permitted if it creates a hazard to the employee. - When the company or the employee furnishes the respirator, the employee is required to do the following: - Read and follow the manufacturer's instructions for use, care and limitations of the respirator before use. - Can only use a certified respirator designed to protect against the known contaminant and atmosphere. - Securely store the respirator so other employees cannot use it. - Ensure that employees are medically cleared to use the respirator.
+- Use - Aircorps Aviation does not require employees to wear respirators. - All employees are permitted to voluntarily wear respirators if medically able. - Voluntary Use - Voluntary respirator use is permitted where the exposure is below the action level limits. - Where the company chooses not to provide a respirator, the employee is permitted to furnish and use their own. - Voluntary respirator use will not be permitted if it creates a hazard to the employee. - When the company or the employee furnishes the respirator, the employee is required to do the following: - Read and follow the manufacturer's instructions for use, care and limitations of the respirator before use. - Can only use a certified respirator designed to protect against the known contaminant and atmosphere. - Securely store the respirator so other employees cannot use it.